Woodworking Home Page Next Item Previous Item Living Room Plesums Home Page

 BURL?

 A burl is a growth (lump) on a tree, with very interesting, irregular grain.
-Because it is just a lump, not an entire tree, the veneer pieces are smaller, and somewhat fragile until they are glued to a solid substrate.
+Because it is just a lump, not an entire tree, the veneer pieces are smaller, and somewhat fragile until they are glued to a stable substrate.
 Four consecutive pieces sliced from the burl were, in this case, "four way book-matched" to provide the entire table top, with a pattern symmetrical in both directions.

 $750 each, $1,400 for a pair